gottingen/turbo/docs/cn/getting_started.md

 $ make
 ```

-### Compile flare
+### Compile turbo

 Keep on with the gflags example, let `../gflags_dev` be where gflags is cloned.

-git clone flare. cd into the repo and run
+git clone turbo. cd into the repo and run

 ```shell
 $ sh config_brpc.sh --headers="../gflags_dev /usr/include" --libs="../gflags_dev /usr/lib64"
 $ make
 ```

 Here we pass multiple paths to `--headers` and `--libs` to make the script search for multiple places.
-You can also group all deps and flare into one directory, then pass the directory to --headers/--libs which actually search all subdirectories recursively and will find necessary files.
+You can also group all deps and turbo into one directory, then pass the directory to --headers/--libs which actually search all subdirectories recursively and will find necessary files.

 To change compiler to clang, add `--cxx=clang++ --cc=clang`.